A sparse optimization approach to infinite infimal convolution regularization: Convex lifting to the space of -valued Radon measures

-Since $R(v,\sigma)$ is not jointly convex in $v,\sigma$, the problem~\eqref{eq:inverseproblem} is not convex.
-In this section we consider its convexification by lifting it to the space of $X$-valued Radon measures $\mathcal{M}(S;X)$.
+The goal of this section is to construct a convex lifting of the considered inverse problem to the space of $X$-valued Radon measures $\mathcal{M}(S;X)$.
 We collect necessary background on vector-valued measures in \cref{sec:preliminaries}.